curateteaching/digitalpedagogy/keywords/play.md

 Hackathons are discrete crystallizations of maker culture, and they have become quite common in community makerspaces, coding camps, and so on.
 The idea is simple: a disparate group of people with varying skills assemble and in the space of a day or weekend, come up with a "hack"—a hastily assembled yet elegant solution to a problem, and not necessarily a digital problem.
 Liss LaFleur's presentation and guidelines for a "Hack for Humanities" at a THATCamp is both an excellent introduction to the idea of a hackathan and a set of concrete instructions for a specific hackathon theme.

+[KDH: HOW DOES HACKATHON RELATE TO CRAFTING?
+MAKE THE CONNECTION EXPLICIT]

 ### How to make a Twitter Bot with Google Spreadsheets
 * Artifact Type: Classroom Activity
 ![screenshot](images/play-twitterbot.png)